dmartinez203/Audio-Emotion-Recognizer/README.md

 ## Notes
 - Extra artifacts, duplicate models, and intermediate exports were removed for a clean submission.
-- If TF Hub is missing, install: `pip install tensorflow-hub`.
+- Requirements pin TensorFlow 2.20.0 so Streamlit Cloud can install without platform-specific wheels.